iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_iterator_previous(qdb_const_iterator_t * iterator)

     Updates the iterator to point to the previous available entry in the cluster.
 Iteration is unordered.
-If no other entry is available, the function wil return qdb_e_alias_not_found.
+If no other entry is available, the function will return qdb_e_alias_not_found.

     The iterator must be initialized (see :c:func:`qdb_iterator_begin` and :c:func:`qdb_iterator_rbegin`).